epam/edp-install/docs/operator-guide/manage-jenkins-ci-job-provision.md

                         stringParam("JIRA_INTEGRATION_ENABLED", "${jiraIntegrationEnabled}", "Is Jira integration enabled")
                         stringParam("GERRIT_PROJECT", "${codebaseName}", "")
                         stringParam("RELEASE_NAME", "", "Name of the release(branch to be created)")
                         stringParam("COMMIT_ID", "", "Commit ID that will be used to create branch from for new release.
-If empty, HEAD of master will be used") stringParam("GIT_SERVER_CR_NAME", "${gitServerCrName}", "Name of Git Server CR to generate link to Git server") stringParam("GIT_SERVER_CR_VERSION", "${gitServerCrVersion}", "Version of GitServer CR Resource") stringParam("REPOSITORY_PATH", "${repository}", "Full repository path")
+If empty, DEFAULT_BRANCH will be used") stringParam("GIT_SERVER_CR_NAME", "${gitServerCrName}", "Name of Git Server CR to generate link to Git server") stringParam("GIT_SERVER_CR_VERSION", "${gitServerCrVersion}", "Version of GitServer CR Resource") stringParam("REPOSITORY_PATH", "${repository}", "Full repository path")